May, 2008. I just returned from the Dokshitsy. It was an incredible experience. Unbeknown to us, the town had prepared an all-day program.

 We proceeded to School Number One.
 At the door the principal, superintendent, an English speaking student and a student wearing traditional costume welcomed us with bread and salt.
 During a tour of the school's museum, guided by the principal, we entered a room devoted to the history of the town.
 The principal paused at a picture of the ghetto and said "We know there is a missing page here, and we intend to complete it."
 In the auditorium where students stood as we entered.
 We sat down and introduced ourselves.
 I went last this time, which meant that everyone had already said my lines.
 I told the students that one person can make a difference, and that they could be that person, and that they were in school to get ready for that moment. ...Then I said have a great summer!
 (It was the last day of school).
 I was presented with a wooden plaque containing a swan and swan-let and the town shield, two jugs with water flowing out to symbolize the two rivers that start in Dokshitsy.
 We presented a digital camera to the school.
 I told them it was to help them remember.
 A program about World War II included singing and poetry and narrative.

 As we left the school we were joined by Jonathan Moore, the ranking diplomat in the American Embassy.
-This unannounced arrival was a bit distracting to the local media, who were obviously felt obligated to ask him about American-Belorussian relations, and I heard him ably and patiently conveying the American position.
+This unannounced arrival was a bit distracting to the local media, who felt obligated to ask him about American-Belorussian relations.
+He ably and patiently conveyed the American position.

 During the short drive to the cemetery I was told that the officials thought the weather meant we should reduce the elaborate ceremony I had planned to a bare minimum.
 First we lay flowers at the original holocaust memorial.
 We then went across the street to the cemetery and did the same.
 It was cloudy, and starting to rain.
-They gave their speech, I gave my speech and then we recited the Kaddish.
+They gave their speech, I gave my speech, written with the help of Rob Benjamin and then we recited the Kaddish.

 The Friends of Jewish Dokshitsy sponsored lunch for ourselves and the accompanying officials.
 This included numerous toasts, of course, and the vodka flowed.
 I sat opposite Jonathan Moore the American diplomat.
 He was there on behalf of himself and a fellow diplomat who was a Dokshitsy descendant, but unable to attend.